George Augustus Wheeler: Family, legacy and death

 February 17, 1864, Wheeler married Mrs. Margaret Lavinia Dorsey, daughter of John F. and Elizabeth Harvercotta of Maryland.
 The same day he legally adopted Elizabeth Dorsey, daughter of John R. and Margaret L. Dorsey, and gave her the name Elizabeth Dorsey Wheeler.
 Wheeler and Dorsey had four other children: two daughters, Frederic L. Smith, Boyd Bartlett and two sons, George D. Wheeler and C. A. Wheeler.
-They also had three other children that passed away at young ages: Mary Charlotte (8 months old), Katherine Irene (7 months old) and Harvey Haskell (27 days old).
+They also had three other children that died at young ages: Mary Charlotte (8 months old), Katherine Irene (7 months old) and Harvey Haskell (27 days old).

 Later in life, as well as an established physician, Wheeler was a well respected historian.
 His two books, The History of Castine, Brooksville and Penobscot, Maine and the History of Brunswick, Topsham and Harpswell, Maine were heavily researched and well received.
 Over the years these books have been "considered by scholars as being culturally important, and is part of the knowledge base of civilization as we know it."

 The later of the two books is stated by the Pejepscot Historical Society to be "considered the authoritative text on the three towns through 1878".

 George Augustus Wheeler died on January 14, 1923, in Castine, Maine.